FaisalUmair/udemy-downloader-gui/CONTRIBUTING.md

 ##### Updating the translation

-You may want to update a translation file if you notice something is not correctly translated or a translation is missing either because it has missing value of the word was not added at all possibly because the `contributor` didn't add it or the `template.json` file was updated
+You may want to update a translation file if you notice something is not correctly translated or a translation is missing either because it has a missing value of the word was not added at all because the `contributor` didn't add it or the `template.json` file was updated.

 `1.
 Edit the translation file (LANGUAGE_SHORTNAME.json)`

 Make the changes you want to.
-Do not add a word that is not present in template.json file.
-If you see a word that is not present in template.json file, you can remove it.
+Do not add a word that is not present in the template.json file.
+If you see a word that is not present in the template.json file, you can remove it.

 `2.
 Commit changes and make Pull request`

-Follow Step 2 of How to Section
+Follow Step 2 of the How to Section.

 ### Note: